cdfarrow/flextools/FlexTools/Modules/readme.md

 Path Matters
 ============

-If python library files are included with the FLExTools modules (to be imported by the main module), then they can be put in a Libs sub-folder and a !=.pth file added here, which references that folder.
+If python library files are included with the FLExTools modules (to be imported by the main module), then they can be put in a Libs sub-folder and a .pth file added here, which references that folder.
 See chinese.pth for an example.